Dave-team/Knowledge-base/Principles.md

   - Find and experiment with new recipes
   - Longer workout / stretching / yoga routine
   - Watch a new film or documentary
-  - Read fiction
-  - Read non fiction that is not development focused
+  - Read fiction or non fiction that is not development focused
-  - Explore music
   - Progress an online course
   - Learn something that will help professionaly
+  - Be curious: Explore music / art.
+Learn about people / historic events / how things work.
 - Meet with friends

 Overall